a2ankitrai/2KX7/System_Design/System_Design.md

 For each component, you need to write the specific APIs for each component.
 You may need to finish the detailed OOD design for a particular function.
 You may also need to design the database schema for the database.

+we can divide our architecture in two logical parts: 1) the logic, which will handle all incoming requests to the application and 2) the data storage that we will use to store all the data that needs to be persisted.
+If you learn enough about popular software systems, especially the ones that are accessed through a web browser you will notice that such a breakdown is quite popular and natural.

 ---